fire-h0und/the-keyboard-design-checklist/README.md

 Valid plate materials are many and as can be seen, the pick is not mandated solely by the rigidity of the material.

-Te roles a plate plays in a desing are quite few:
+Te roles a plate plays in a design are quite few:
 * Align and distribute 2/3 pin switches easily and evenly
 * Change flexing/rigidity of the whole board or one or more areas
 * Carry and stabilize the switches (some designs can even lack the entire PCB beneath)